-Most consumers don’t go out of their way to find ads (unless they’re remarkably memorable and worth sharing).
-The marketing and creative department work together to formulate ads that appeal to an audience’s curiosity.
+Most people don’t go out of their way to find ads.
+The marketing and creative department work together to create ads that appeal to a specific audience’s curiosity.
 A good ad will increase sales and brand awareness.
-For consumers, advertisements are not what consumers need; however, an ad is a great way for consumers to find out about the products or services they do need.
-Understanding the ways in which advertising affects consumer behavior will allow you to create stronger, more memorable ads.
+For consumers, advertisements are not what consumers need; yet, an ad is a great way for consumers to find out about the products or services they do need.
+Understanding the way advertising affects consumer behavior will help you to create more substantial, more memorable ads.

-If you were stranded on an island with no signs of human life and decided to open a shop, you’d get no business because no one would know that it exists.
-Even if you started a business in a busy city, the only people who would know about it are friends, family, and the lucky ones who happen to be walking or driving by at the moment they need exactly what you offer.
+If you started a business, the only people who would know about it are friends and family.
+There might be someone to walk or drive by that needs what you offer.
 Bridge the gap between a salesperson and a consumer.
 An advertisement lets a consumer know that you exist, and brings your brand to a wider audience.
 Without any advertising–print, television, online, etc.–you would have only word-of-mouth to keep you afloat.

-In a vastly growing online world, ma and pa shops don’t get by without advertisement in some form.
-The free market allows any competitor to set up shop near you, and with large corporations building franchises across the nation, it’s more important now than ever to you set yourself apart.
-With a quick Google search, consumers can quickly compare and contrast one business from the next.
+The market allows any competitor to set up shop near you.
+And with large corporations building franchises across the nation, it’s more important now than ever to set yourself apart and be unique.
+With a quick Google search, consumers can quickly compare one business to another.

-Brand awareness has a neutral effect on consumers.
 An advertisement’s first job is to let people know that your product or service is available to them.
 People who view advertisements find out about your products similarly to how they find out about current events in the news.
-At this stage, consumers go from not knowing that your business exists to gaining awareness of your brand in the case of a future purchase.
+At this stage, consumers go from not knowing that your business exists to gaining awareness of your brand in the case of a future sale.